 These lectures were filmed in Sanders Theatre in Memorial Hall.
 (Week 2 onward were filmed in HDV by Chris Thayer.)
 Notes were taken by Andrew Sellergren '08.

-If you have questions or would like to discuss the material with others, you may want to join the Google Group at right.
+If you have questions or would like to discuss the material with others, you may want to join the Google Group at left.

 Sections (otherwise known as "recitations" or "precepts" at other universities) supplement lectures.
 Led by Matthew Chartier '12, these sections were filmed in Harvard Hall.